rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 ## Configuration Parameters

-Whenever a parameter is changed, a small asterisk will be shown in the top right corner of the screen.
+Whenever a parameter is changed, a small asterisk (*) will be shown in the bottom right corner of the screen.
 This indicates that the current settings were modified and not saved.

 ### Global Parameters